A heuristic search algorithm for discovering large Condorcet domains: Preliminaries and background

 Any non-empty CD $D$ is isomorphic to a unitary CD because we can always select a permutation $P \in D$ and then enumerate the alternatives according to the transformation $\pi_P$ such that the permutation $P$ becomes the identity permutation.
 Thus, we do not lose any generality by assuming all the CDs we discussed in this paper are unitary.

-The definition of isomorphism can be refined so that it preserves the unitary property.
-Two CDs $D_1$ and $D_2$ are isomorphic if there is a permutation $P \in D_1$ such that $\pi_P(D_1)=D_2$.

 To further illustrate the concept of isomorphism on CDs, here we provide an example.
-Table \ref{tab:cd_3} presents 6 CDs on three alternatives.
+Table~\ref{tab:cd_3} presents 6 CDs on three alternatives.
 Three alternatives can only construct one triple, and thus, each rule assigned to it corresponds to a CD.
 Three pairs of them are isomorphic.
 For instance, $D_1=\{123, 132, 213, 312\}$ and $D_2=\{123, 213, 231, 321\}$ are isomorphic because if we define $\pi_{132}$ that maps 132 to the identify permutation 123 (\textit{i.e} $\pi_{132}(1)=1, \pi_{132}(2)=3, \pi_{132}(3)=2$), then $\pi_{132}({D_1})=D_2$, thus $D_1$ and $D_2$ are isomorphic.

-The \emph{restriction} of a domain $D$ to a subset $A\subset X$ is a domain with the set of linear orders from $L(A)$ obtained by restricting each linear order from $D$ to $A$.
-We also call the restriction of a domain a subset CD.
-Given $k\in[3, n-1]$ alternatives, a CD on $n$ alternatives can be restricted to a $k$ alternatives subset CD by removing the alternatives in every linear order (permutation) within the CD that are not these $k$ alternatives and retaining only one of the duplicated resulting liner orders.
-The resulting subset CD contains the linear orders that only contain these $k$ alternatives.
+The \emph{restriction} of a domain $D$ to a subset $A\subset X$ is a domain with the set of linear orders from $L(A)$ obtained by restricting each linear order from $D$ to $A$ \citep{karpov2024local}.
+Given $k\in[3, n-1]$ alternatives, a CD on $n$ alternatives can have restrictions on $k$ alternatives by removing the alternatives in every linear order (permutation) within the CD that are not these $k$ alternatives and retaining only one of the duplicated resulting liner orders.
+The resulting restrictions contain the linear orders that only contain these $k$ alternatives.

 Analogously, given $k\in[3, n-1]$ alternatives, a TRS for $n$ alternatives can also be restricted to $k\in[3, n-1]$ subset triples by retaining the triples that are included in these $k$ alternatives, which is equivalent to removing the triples that include least one of $(n-k)$ alternatives that are not in these $k$ alternatives.
 The rules are transferred from the original triples to the subset triples.
 A set of triples for $n$ alternative, when restricted to $k$ alternatives subset, produces ${n \choose k}$ sets of subset triples, each of which corresponds to one combination of $k$ alternatives from $n$ alternatives.
 For example, a set of 11 alternatives produces 10 sets of subset triples when restricted to 10 alternative subsets and 55 sets of subsets when restricted to 9 alternative subsets.